taeckyung/SoTTA/README.md

 ## Installation Guide

 1. Download or clone our repository.
-2. Set up a python environment using conda (see below).
+2. Set up a Python environment using conda (see below).
 3. Prepare datasets (see below).
 4. Run the code (see below).